Revised NEO Personality Inventory: Reliability

 The internal consistency of the NEO scales was assessed on 1,539 individuals.
 The internal consistency of the NEO PI-R was high, at: N = .92, E = .89, O = .87, A = .86, C = .90.
 The internal consistency of the facet scales ranged from .56 to .81.
 The internal consistency of the NEO PI-3 was consistent with that of the NEO PI-R, with α ranging from .89 to .93 for the five domains.
 Internal consistency coefficient from the facets, with each facet scale comprising fewer items than each of the Big Five scales, were necessarily smaller, ranging from .54 to .83.

 For the NEO FFI (the 60 item domain only version) the internal consistencies reported in the manual were: N = .79, E = .79, O = .80, A = .75, C = .83.
 In the literature, the NEO FFI is used more often, with investigators using the NEO PI-R usually using the items from just the domains they are interested in.
 Sherry et al. (2007) found internal consistencies for the FFI to be as follows: N = .85, E = .80, O = .68, A = .75, C = .83.

 The NEO has been translated into many languages.
 The internal consistency coefficients of the domain scores of a translation of the NEO that has been used in the Philippines are satisfactory.
 The alphas for the domain scores range from .78 to .90, with facet alphas having a median of .61.
-Observer-ratings NEO PI-R data from 49 different cultures was used as criterion in a recent study which tested whether individuals' perceptions of the "national character" of a culture accurately reflected the personality of the members of that culture (it did not).
+Observer-ratings NEO PI-R data from 49 cultures was used as criterion in a recent study which tested whether individuals' perceptions of the "national character" of a culture accurately reflected the personality of the members of that culture (it did not).

 The test-retest reliability of the NEO PI-R has also been found to be satisfactory.
 The test-retest reliability of an early version of the NEO after 3 months was: N = .87, E = .91, O = .86.
 The test-retest reliability for over 6 years, as reported in the NEO PI-R manual, was the following: N = .83, E = .82, O = .83, A = .63, C = .79.
 Costa and McCrae pointed out that these findings not only demonstrate good reliability of the domain scores, but also their stability (among individuals over the age of 30).
 Scores measured six years apart varied only marginally more than scores measured a few months apart.

 The psychometric properties of NEO PI-R scales have been found to generalize across ages, cultures, and methods of measurement.